Find good beer: Dupont Circle Beer Guide

 Hank’s Oyster Bar

 Beer and Lobster Rolls?
 Sounds like heaven right?
-The secret about Hank’s is that its run by the same guys behind CommonWealth Gastropub up in Columbia Heights.
-That means they’ve got good beer too!
-As of this post they had Brooklyn Pilsner, Troegs Pale Ale, Dogfish Head Indian Brown Ale and Allagash White on draft.
-In bottles they had Pilsner Urquell, Stoudts American Ale, Sam Adams, Yuengling and Samuel Smith Oatmeal Stout.
+The secret about Hank’s is that its run by the same guys who were behind CommonWealth Gastropub up in Columbia Heights.
+That means they’ve got good beer, too!
+Stop in for a half dozen oysters and a dry stout.
+A perfect pairing!

 Located at 1624 Q St NW